JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/heater.md

 <div class="description">
 <div class="hCard">Overview</div>

-Heater can supply only one model of heater which is a 1000 Watts electrical heater.
+<p>Heater can supply only one model of heater which is a 1000 Watts electrical heater.
-The heater power level can be adjusted between 0 and 1.0 which means into range of 0 Watt (heater is off) and 1000 Watts (completely turned on).
+The heater power level can be adjusted between 0 and 1.0 which means into range of 0 Watt (heater is off) and 1000 Watts (completely turned on).</p>

 <div class="hCard">Thermal properties</div>